Terms of Service

 Holdyn Inc, a Delaware corporation, is a Payment Facilitation Platform.
 Holdyn provides technology that facilitates payment transactions between parties and offers dispute resolution services.
 All funds are held by Stripe, Inc., a licensed money transmitter and payment processor regulated by applicable financial authorities.

 Holdyn does not hold or custody user funds.
 Holdyn administers payment transactions and facilitates dispute resolution.
-By using our platform, you authorize Holdyn to administer the dispute resolution process and to direct Stripe to execute fund distribution according to the outcome of the resolution path chosen by the parties — direct settlement, Holdyn-facilitated mediation, or external arbitration.
+By using our platform, you authorise Holdyn to administer the dispute resolution process and to direct Stripe to execute fund distribution according to the outcome of the resolution path chosen by the parties — direct settlement, Holdyn-facilitated mediation, or external arbitration.
 Stripe charges processing fees for payment services, in accordance with their Terms of Service.

 1. Acceptance of Terms